d-o-e/CST-383-Project/README.md

 ## Feature Engineering
 - We discarded features with missing values percentages are higher than 50%
-- We have merged and convert all categorical data using one-hot encode.
+- We have merged and converted all categorical data using one-hot encoding.
-- For missing numerical values we used median imputation.
+- For missing numerical values, we used median imputation.

 ## Models Compared
 Below you can find the models we used for this data set and their training and test accuracies